 On the payments side, cloud technology and APIs have given rise to a new generation of non-bank financial technology (fintech) payment companies.
 Unencumbered by legacy technology, these companies are reinventing supplier ePayments and making them more efficient, transparent, and cost effective.
 These solutions could cut as much as 70 percent of the costs associated with making payments while simultaneously easing compliance burdens.

-Even though P-cards and SUGAs (single use ghost accounts, sometimes called virtual cards) have been around for about 15 years, adoption is still much lower than it could or should be across most industries.
+Even though P-cards, VCNs (virtual card numbers), and SUGAs (single use ghost accounts) have been around for about 15 years, adoption is still much lower than it could or should be across most industries.
 When ePayments have not been optimized, organizations typically make about 10 percent of their payments by card.
 They can usually increase that to 20 to 25 percent with today’s strategic payment solutions.